mcpanzors/eyes.storybook/README.md

     /* App and test configuration */

     // `appName` is your application name that will be shown in test results
-    appName: null, // as default used your package name from package.json
+    appName: undefined, // as default used your package name from package.json

     // `viewportSize` is the required browser's viewport size or a list of sizes.
 It can be
     // an array of objects or a single object, e.g. {width: 800, height: 600}
     viewportSize: [
-        {width: 750, height: 600}, // by default used the viewport sizes {width: 1366, height: 768}
+        {width: 750, height: 600}, // by default used the viewport sizes {width: 1366, height: 768},
     ],

     // `maxConcurrency` is a number of parallel browsers or connections to renderer server